aandiron/architect/a.andiron_The-Architect.md

 "I need you, Madam Mayor, to sit up on your desk."

 She did not hesitate.
-She scooted her firm ass back to a comfortable position on the hardwood, and the architect stepped towards her, following the pointing form of his building around the desk.
+She scooted her firm ass back to a comfortable position on the hardwood, and the architect moved towards her, following the pointing form of his building around the desk.

 He approached her slowly and undid the buttons on the blazer of her pantsuit, and then opened her blouse.
 "Take it in your hands."
 The architect said to her.

 She wrapped both her hands around the model and felt the size of it filling and spilling beyond her palms.
 He released her tits from her bra, and she leaned over slightly and she guided the tip of the model up to her nipples, circling them slowly.

 "God, I _love_ it."
 The mayor said.
-She unzipped her pants and slide them down with her panties.
+She unzipped her pants and slid them down with her panties.
 She kicked her heeled shoes off with her toes and let the pants drop to the floor.
 She leaned back and spread her legs wide.
 "I want that building in my city so badly!
 Give it to me!"

-The architect took the building in his fist and pressed the bulging tip up against the open lips of the mayor's pussy.
+The architect took the building in his fist and pressed the bulging tip up against the open lips of the mayor's waiting pussy.

 "Just the thought of it, standing out there, it makes me so... so... wet."